Asuka Sumi is a violinist based in Leeds and specialising in historical performance practice.

 Under the guidance of her father, the violin pedagogue Yasuro Sumi, she began to study historical performance on period instruments, subsequently obtaining degrees from the Tokyo National University of Fine Arts and Music.
 From 2009, she studied at the Conservatorium van Amsterdam with Lucy van Dael and obtained her Master degree in 2014 under Sophie Gent.

-Asuka has been playing a significant role in the formation of several chamber music groups based in Europe, among them are Seconda Prat!ca (CD ‘Nova Europa’ released via Harmonia Mundi in 2016), Fons Harmonicus (winner of Utrecht Fringe Public Prize 2014) and Amsterdam Corelli Collective (winner of Eeemerging 2015).
+Asuka has been playing a significant role in the formation of several chamber music groups based in Europe, among them are Seconda Prat!ca (CD ‘Nova Europa’ released via Harmonia Mundi in 2016), Fons Harmonicus (Fabulous Fringe prize at FOMU) and Amsterdam Corelli Collective (winner of Eeemerging 2015).
 With those groups and as a soloist, she has been invited to perform in prestigious venues and festivals such as Resonanzen Festival in Konzerthaus Vienna, the Sablé and Ambronay festivals in France, Utrecht Early Music Festival, MA festival in Bruges and the Cambridge Early Music Festival in the UK.

-Since moving to Leeds in 2015 and invigorating the early music scene in northern England, she is rapidly playing with groups such as the Gabrieli Consort, the Parley of Instrument, London Early Opera and Leeds Baroque with which she is appointed to the orchestra leader from 2021.
+Since moving in the UK, she is rapidly playing with groups such as the Gabrieli Consort, the English Concert, the Parley of Instrument, London Early Opera, and invigorating the Early Music scene in North by performing with Manchester Baroque, Baroque in the North and Leeds Baroque with which she is appointed to the orchestra leader from 2021.

-Finally, Asuka maintains a strong interest in the historical development of violin technique in the 17th century, and is engaged in continual investigation of the ‘Late seicento violin music in Bologna and Modena.’
+Asuka maintains a strong interest in the historical development of violin technique, especially free-ornamentation in the 17th century, and is engaged in continual investigation of the ‘Late seicento violin music in Bologna and Modena.’
+Her recent contribution was a lecture-recital about C.A.
+Lonati and other Roman violinist at the University of Leeds International Concert Series with the Cecilian Ensemble.

 鷲見明香 (すみ・あすか)バロックヴァイオリン